bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ~~~~

-As d is not a square, and -1 is, this formula never involves a
+As d is not a square in GF(p^2), and -1 is, this formula never involves a
 division by zero when applied to points on the curve.
+That is, the formula is complete
+and works without exceptions for any input in E(GF(p^2)).
 The identity
 element is (0, 1), and the inverse of (x,y) is (-x, y).
 The order of
 this group is \#E = 2^3 · 7^2 · N, where N is the following 246-bit
 prime: